RoboSDK/Flow/README.md

 <a name="1-2-communication"></a>
 ### Communication
-Each of these operations are connected to each other through a `channel`.
-Each channel needs to have at least one producer and one receiver on the other end.
+Each of these operations are connected to each other through a `multi_channel`.
+Each multi_channel needs to have at least one producer and one receiver on the other end.
 A transformer doubles as a producer and receiver, so a path through the network may look something like this

 `{()->A , (A)->B, (B)->C, (C)}` This network contains a producer, two transformers, and a receiver.
 It is complete and and closed.
-There will be three channels in between; each with its own channel name.
-If no channel name is provided, then an empty string will be used; you can think of this as a *global channel*.
+There will be three m_channels in between; each with its own multi_channel name.
+If no multi_channel name is provided, then an empty string will be used; you can think of this as a *global multi_channel*.

-A global channel is a channel that is available globally for that specific message type.
-Publishing an `int` without a channel name will publish to the global `int` channel.
+A global multi_channel is a multi_channel that is available globally for that specific message type.
+Publishing an `int` without a multi_channel name will publish to the global `int` multi_channel.

-**Not yet implemented**: At the moment channels use a multi-producer scheme, so if only one producer exists in that channel, then it is inefficient due to synchronization of atomics.
-There will be a way to make channels that are single producer single receiver in the future.
-These will be done by tightly linking multiple functions and generating private channels that are inaccessible through the main network.
+**Not yet implemented**: At the moment m_channels use a multi-producer scheme, so if only one producer exists in that multi_channel, then it is inefficient due to synchronization of atomics.
+There will be a way to make m_channels that are single producer single receiver in the future.
+These will be done by tightly linking multiple functions and generating private m_channels that are inaccessible through the main network.
 Think of it as creating a subnet within the network.

 Each of the operations in the network will begin and start to process data and eventually reach a frequency.